 How do you like the current “war of words” between the brothers?

-Uli Jon Roth: I don’t understand what’s in Michael’s head; to me it’s very strange.
+Uli Jon Roth: I don’t understand what’s in Michael’s head; to me, it’s very strange.
 Even if there are some things that he feels less than happy about.
 I don’t understand why he accuses his thoughts in public.
-Because I was in the band for five years, and to me Rudolf is a different person from the one that Michael is describing.
+Because I was in the band for five years and to me, Rudolf is a different person from the one Michael is describing.
 I’ve got nothing but good things to say about Rudolf.
-He’s a great guy and I think it’s not fair to talk about your brother that in public.
+He’s a great guy, and I think it’s not fair to talk about your brother that in public.
 I don’t understand it at all.

 But you are, however, on good terms with all of them?

-Uli Jon Roth: Yeah, I’m in good terms with Michael as well.
+Uli Jon Roth: Yeah, I’m on good terms with Michael as well.
 I’m on good terms with everybody.
 Yes, absolutely.
-All I can say is the person that Michael is describing is not the person that I know, and I think I know Rudolf very, very well.
-We’ve been close for five years, when I was in the Scorpions.
-Each time when we meet it feels like it’s a family kind of occasion.
-Rudolf is a great guy and he’s very, very talented song writer.
-More talented than most, and he does it in a completely his own way.
+All I can say is that Michael is describing is not the person I know, and I think I know Rudolf very well.
+We’ve been close for five years when I was in the Scorpions.
+Each time when we meet, it feels like it’s a family kind of occasion.
+Rudolf is a great guy, and he’s a very, very talented songwriter.
+More talented than most, and he does it in completely his own way.
 He doesn’t do it through flashy guitar playing.
 But he really understands the organics of writing a memorable melody, which stays in your head.
-To write a riff like “Rock You Like A Hurricane”, not many people can do.
-It’s rare and it’s a rare gift and you can never underestimate that, and that’s the reason why the Scorpions were so successful.
+To write a riff like “Rock You Like A Hurricane,” not many people can do.
+It’s rare, and it’s a rare gift, and you can never underestimate that, and that’s the reason why the Scorpions were so successful.
 It was not because of just great guitar playing.
 It was because of the songs and the voice of Klaus Meine.
 And of course all the other things, the personalities, etc. Everything else.
 But if you don’t have those songs, you’ve got very little.

-Is it possible that you will continue to cooperate with the Scorpions and maybe even doing some recordings with them?
+Is it possible that you will continue cooperating with the Scorpions and maybe even do some recordings with them?